Jordan94360/Tools/coordinates calculator/README.md

 ***
 ## **3. Usage** ##

 - **3.1** Provide two seperate .csv files each containing two columns labled "Lat" and "Long" with the respective coordinate data.
 See below for example.
 The program will lable the two files *list_1* and *list_2*.
+Examples of this data are provided in the data folder.

 <img  src="https://raw.githubusercontent.com/Jordan94360/Tools/main/coordinates%20calculator/images/lat_long_data_example.png" width="280" height="260" >